SeonYoo-Kim/M-FBN/README.md

 3. Then, cd to `SU-SRFBN` and run **one of following commands** for evaluation on *Set5*:
+   Make sure that nothing's in the `results/SR` folder.

    ```shell
    # SU-SRFBN-L x16 (x2 four times)